 3. Only give one gift at a time

-If you don’t want to set a financial limit (or even if you do), train yourself that a gift is one item not several or a basket full of things.
-Instead of an Easter basket full of Xbox games, iTunes gift cards and tons of action figures and candy treats, offer one chocolate bunny.
+If you don’t want to set a financial limit (or even if you do), train yourself that a gift is one item, not several.
+Instead of an Easter basket or Christmas stocking full of Xbox games, iTunes gift cards and tons of action figures and candy treats, offer one chocolate bunny or Santa.
 Choose one item to wrap for a birthday present, rather than a gift bag full of toys.
 It might feel small at first, but if the gift is meaningful, you’ll soon see that quality has the edge over quantity.

 4. Avoid name brands

 When it comes to clothing your kids will quickly outgrow or toys they may or may not love forever, don’t give in to their pleas for designer or name-brand items.
 Target’s Our Generation dolls are just as good and a lot cheaper than an American Girl doll.
 Walmart and Old Navy have adorable dresses; you don’t need to pay double or triple at Tea Collection or Hanna Andersson.

 5. Get comfortable saying no